KishanV/WebPortal/README.md

 it is written as single page page application and component based architecture please read below details and click on links for more.

 ### My Custom Frameworks & Highly reused functions.
 (Src Code).
+This javascript is fully written by me during my jobs. and this project is highly depend on these both files.
 ◈ [JQuery based function](https://github.com/KishanV/WebPortal/blob/master/apis/api.js)</br>
 ◈ [QuickTags](https://github.com/KishanV/QuickTags)</br>